Rent LSP materials What is LSP?

-✓ You receive the sorted material in robust trolley cases, delivered by UPS.
+✓ You receive the sorted materials in robust trolley cases, delivered by UPS.

-✓ You will already receive the material 1-2 business days before your scheduled workshop.
+✓ You will already receive the materials 1-2 business days before your scheduled workshop.

 ✓ The LSP sets are sorted, cleaned and neutral packed.

 ✓ Return is included.
 Express possible.

 ✓ Optional pick-up from your venue.
 Or you drop-off at a parcel shop on the next business day.

 Includes: Starter Kit in a resealable container, 2 Window Exploration Bags for extended warm-up and skillsbuilding, additional base plates for personal identity and agents, as well as more minifigures, sticky notes, a pen and a zipper bag.
 Fast and reliable shipping with UPS.

 Only 79.90 € per box (excl.
 VAT)

 Free shipping (EU) to multiple addresses.
 International shipping upon request.